Source: ICE targeting 'sanctuary cities' with raids

 The senior immigration official pointed out that the raids overwhelmingly took place in sanctuary jurisdictions.

-The source said that during the most recent meeting between ICE and some non-governmental organizations shortly after this operation took place, concerned pro-immigrant advocates were told by a high-ranking ICE official that if their agents were not going to be granted access to local jails, they had no choice but to carry out large-scale apprehensions in other public places or homes.
+According to a representative from a pro-immigrant organization, during a recent meeting between ICE and some non-governmental organizations shortly after this operation took place, concerned pro-immigrant advocates were told by a high-ranking ICE official that if their agents were not going to be granted access to local jails, they had no choice but to carry out large-scale apprehensions in other public places or homes.

-One of the advocates who was present at the meeting confirmed these comments and said the message was clear: cooperate or expect more raids.
-She said she was shocked to discover that for the first time, anti-illegal immigration, pro-enforcement groups, such as the Center for Immigration Studies, which has been designated as a hate group by the Southern Poverty Law Center, also had been invited to participate.
+She said the message was clear: cooperate or expect more raids.
+She was shocked to discover that for the first time, anti-illegal immigration, pro-enforcement groups, such as the Center for Immigration Studies, which has been designated a hate group by the Southern Poverty Law Center, also had been invited to participate.

 Regular meetings between ICE and solely pro-immigrant groups were established in 2003 by the Bush administration in order to get the community's input on enforcement actions and other concerns.